-- Check engine compartment for gasoline or vapors. - Operate blower for four minutes. - Verify blower operation. - Run blower below cruising speed. - 15.
-TILT STEERING RELEASE LEVER - This lever adjusts the steering wheel angle to a comfortable position when the boat is not moving. - 16.
-USB/ACCESSORY POWER RECEPTACLE Your Cobalt boat is equipped with one USB port at the dash (this replaces the round receptacle) and one USB port in the port side bow (located next to the port bow speaker and drink holders).
-Please note that these USB ports are for charging only; they are not connected to the stereo.
-Only the USB port at the glove box is connected to the stereo.
-There is an accessory plug on the port side. - 17.
-SHIFT/THROTTLE LEVER - Your control is a single lever which operates as both a gear shifter and a throttle.
+- Check engine compartment for gasoline or vapors.

+- · Operate blower for four minutes.

+- Verify blower operation.

+- · Run blower below cruising speed.

+- 14. TILT STEERING RELEASE LEVER - This lever adjusts the steering wheel angle to a comfortable position when the boat is not moving.

+15. 12-VOLT ACCESSORY POWER

+RECEPTACLE - Your Cobalt boat is equipped with a 12-volt accessory power receptacle.
+The receptacle provides electricity to operate 12V DC accessory items.
+Limit the accessory to 10 amps.

+16. SHIFT/THROTTLE LEVER - Your control is a single lever which operates as both a gear shifter and a throttle.
 The control has a detent to position NEUTRAL for starting.